Data protection

 Relevant legal bases

-Relevant legal bases according to the GDPR: Below you will find an overview of the legal bases of the GDPR on the basis of which we process personal data.
+Relevant legal bases under the GDPR: The following provides an overview of the legal bases for our processing of personal data according to the GDPR.
 Please note that in addition to the provisions of the GDPR, national data protection regulations may apply in your or our country of residence or domicile.
 Should more specific legal bases also apply in individual cases, we will inform you of these in the privacy policy.

-National data protection regulations in Germany: In addition to the data protection regulations of the GDPR, national data protection regulations apply in Germany.
-These include, in particular, the Act on the Protection against Misuse of Personal Data in Data Processing (Federal Data Protection Act - BDSG).
-In particular, the BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes and transmission as well as automated decision-making in individual cases, including profiling.
-The data protection laws of the individual federal states may also apply.
+National data protection regulations in Germany: In addition to the data protection regulations under the GDPR, there are national data protection regulations that apply in Germany.
+This includes, in particular, the Federal Data Protection Act (Bundesdatenschutzgesetz – BDSG).
+Notably, the BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes, and transmission, as well as automated decision-making in individual cases, including profiling.
+Furthermore, the data protection laws of the individual federal states may also apply.

 Security measures

-The measures include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as access, input, disclosure, safeguarding availability and separation of the data.
-Furthermore, we have established procedures that ensure the exercise of data subject rights, the deletion of data and responses to data threats.
-Furthermore, we already take the protection of personal data into account when developing or selecting hardware, software and processes in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.
+The measures include, in particular, safeguarding the confidentiality, integrity, and availability of data by controlling physical and electronic access to the data as well as controlling access authorization, input, transfer, safeguarding of availability, and separation of such data.
+We have also established procedures to ensure that data subjects’ rights are exercised, data are deleted, and we respond to data threats.
+Furthermore, we take into account the protection of personal data as early as the development or selection of hardware, software, and processes in accordance with the principle of data protection, through technology design, and through data protection-friendly default settings.

-Securing online connections using TLS/SSL encryption technology (HTTPS): To protect user data transmitted via our online services from unauthorized access, we use TLS/SSL encryption technology.
+Securing online connections using TLS/SSL encryption technology (HTTPS): To protect user data transferred via our online services from unauthorized access, we use TLS/SSL encryption technology.
 Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are the cornerstones of secure data transmission on the Internet.
-These technologies encrypt the information transmitted between the website or app and the user's browser (or between two servers), protecting the data from unauthorized access.
-TLS, as the more advanced and secure version of SSL, ensures that all data transmissions meet the highest security standards.
-If a website is secured by an SSL/TLS certificate, this is signaled by the display of HTTPS in the URL.
-This serves as an indicator to users that their data is being transmitted securely and encrypted.
+These technologies encrypt the information that is transmitted between the website or app and the user’s browser (or between two servers), which protects the data from unauthorized access.
+TLS is the advanced and more secure version of SSL and therefore ensures that any data transfer meets the highest security standards.
+If a website is secured by an SSL/TLS certificate, this is indicated by the letters HTTPS displayed in the URL.
+This indicates to users that their data are transferred securely and encrypted.

-As part of our processing of personal data, it may be transmitted to other bodies, companies, legally independent organizational units or persons or disclosed to them.
-The recipients of this data may include, for example, service providers commissioned with IT tasks or providers of services and content that are integrated into a website.
-In such cases, we observe the legal requirements and, in particular, conclude corresponding contracts or agreements with the recipients of your data that serve to protect your data.
+As we process personal data, it may occur that they are transferred or disclosed to other bodies, companies, legally independent organizational units, or persons.
+The recipients of these data may include, for example, service providers commissioned with IT tasks or providers of services and content that are integrated into a website.
+In such cases, we observe the legal requirements and, most notably, conclude corresponding contracts or agreements with the recipients of your data that serve to protect your data.

 International data transfers

-Data processing in third countries: If we transfer data to a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs in the context of the use of third-party services or the disclosure or transfer of data to other persons, bodies or companies (which can be recognized by the postal address of the respective provider or if the data protection declaration expressly refers to the transfer of data to third countries), this is always done in accordance with the legal requirements.
+Data processing in third countries: If we transfer data to a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)), or if this occurs in the context of the use of third-party services or the disclosure or transfer of data to other persons, bodies, or companies (which can be recognized by the postal address of the respective provider or if the data privacy policy expressly refers to the transfer of data to third countries), this will always take place in accordance with the legal requirements.

-For data transfers to the USA, we rely primarily on the Data Privacy Framework (DPF), which was recognized as a secure legal framework by an adequacy decision of the EU Commission on 10.07.2023.
-In addition, we have concluded standard contractual clauses with the respective providers that comply with the requirements of the EU Commission and define contractual obligations to protect your data.
+For data transfers to the USA, we rely primarily on the Data Privacy Framework (DPF), which was recognized as a secure legal framework in an adequacy decision by the European Commission on July 10, 2023.
+In addition, we have concluded standard contractual clauses with the respective providers that comply with the requirements of the European Commission and stipulate contractual obligations to protect your data.

-This dual safeguard ensures comprehensive protection of your data: The DPF forms the primary level of protection, while the standard contractual clauses serve as additional security.
-Should there be any changes to the DPF, the standard contractual clauses act as a reliable fall-back option.
-In this way, we ensure that your data always remains adequately protected, even in the event of any political or legal changes.
+This dual safeguard guarantees comprehensive protection of your data: The DPF forms the primary level of protection, while the standard contractual clauses serve as additional security.
+Should changes occur within the framework of the DPF, the standard contractual clauses act as a reliable fallback option.
+In this way, we ensure that your data always remain appropriately protected, even in the event of any political or legal changes.

-For the individual service providers, we will inform you whether they are certified in accordance with the DPF and whether standard contractual clauses (SCC) are in place.
-Further information on the DPF and a list of certified companies can be found on the website of the US Department of Commerce at https://www.dataprivacyframework.gov/.
+For the individual service providers, we will inform you whether they are certified in accordance with the DPF and whether any standard contractual clauses (SCCs) are in place.
+You can find more information on the DPF and a list of certified companies on the website of the US Department of Commerce at https://www.dataprivacyframework.gov/

-For data transfers to other third countries, appropriate security measures apply, in particular standard contractual clauses, explicit consent or legally required transfers.
-Information on third country transfers and applicable adequacy decisions can be found in the information provided by the EU Commission: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection_en?prefLang=de.
+For data transfers to other third countries, appropriate security measures apply, most notably standard contractual clauses, explicit consent, or legally required transfers.
+Details of third country transfers and applicable adequacy decisions are available in the information material provided by the European Commission: https://commission.europa.eu/law/law-topic/data-protection/international-dimension-data-protection_en?prefLang=de

 Rights of the data subjects

-Rights of data subjects under the GDPR: As a data subject, you are entitled to various rights under the GDPR, which arise in particular from Art.
-15 to 21 GDPR:
+Rights of data subjects under the GDPR: As a data subject, you are entitled to various rights under the GDPR, which arise in particular from Articles 15 to 21 of the GDPR:

-• Right to object: You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (e) or (f) of Article 6(1) GDPR, including profiling based on those provisions.
-If the personal data concerning you are processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.
+• Right to object: You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data that concern you, which is based on point (e) or (f) of Art.
+6(1) GDPR; this also applies to profiling based on those provisions.
+Where the personal data that concern you are processed for direct marketing purposes, you have the right to object at any time to processing of personal data concerning you for such marketing; this also applies to profiling to the extent that it is related to such direct marketing.

-• Right to withdraw consent: You have the right to withdraw any consent you have given at any time.
+• Right to withdraw consent: You have the right to withdraw your consent at any time.

-• Right to information: You have the right to request confirmation as to whether the data in question is being processed and to information about this data as well as further information and a copy of the data in accordance with the legal requirements.
+• Right of access: You have the right to obtain confirmation as to whether the data in question are being processed and to information about these data, as well as further information and a copy of the data in accordance with the legal requirements.

-• Right to erasure and restriction of processing: In accordance with the legal requirements, you have the right to demand that data concerning you be erased immediately or, alternatively, to demand that the processing of the data be restricted in accordance with the legal requirements.
+• Right to erasure and restriction of processing: In accordance with the legal requirements, you have the right to demand the erasure of personal data concerning you without undue delay or, alternatively, to demand that the processing of the data be restricted in accordance with the legal requirements.

-• Right to data portability: You have the right to receive the data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format in accordance with the legal requirements or to request its transmission to another controller.
+• Right to data portability: You have the right to receive the personal data concerning you, which you provided to us, in a structured, commonly used, and machine-readable format or to have it transferred to another controller, in accordance with the legal requirements.

-Complaint to the supervisory authority: In accordance with the statutory provisions and without prejudice to any other administrative or judicial remedy, you also have the right to lodge a complaint with a data protection supervisory authority, in particular a supervisory authority in the Member State in which you are habitually resident, the supervisory authority of your place of work or the place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.
+• Lodging a complaint with a supervisory authority: In accordance with the legal requirements and without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a data protection supervisory authority, in particular a supervisory authority in the Member State of your habitual residence or the supervisory authority of your place of work or place of the alleged infringement, if you believe that the processing of personal data concerning you infringes the GDPR.

 We process users’ data in order to provide them with our online services.
 For this purpose, we process the user’s IP address, which is necessary to transmit the content and functions of our online services to the user’s browser or end device.

-• Processed data types: Usage data (e.g. page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication and procedural data (e.g. IP addresses, time data, identification numbers, persons involved).
-Log data (e.g. log files relating to logins or the retrieval of data or access times).
+• Types of data processed: usage data (e.g. page views and length of stay, click paths, intensity and frequency of use, device types and operating systems used, interactions with content and functions); meta, communication, and process data (e.g. IP addresses, time data, identification numbers, persons involved); log data (e.g. log files relating to logins or the retrieval of data or access times).

-• Purposes of processing: Provision of our online services and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.)).
-Security measures.
+• Purposes of the processing: provision of our online offering and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.)); security measures.

-• Provision of online offer on rented storage space: For the provision of our online offer, we use storage space, computing capacity and software that we rent or otherwise obtain from a corresponding server provider Hetzner Online GmbH, Industriestr.
-25, 91710 Gunzenhausen (also referred to as "web host");
+• Provision of online offering on rented storage space: For the provision of our online offering, we use storage space, computing capacity, and software that we rent or otherwise obtain from a corresponding server provider, namely Hetzner Online GmbH, Industriestr.
+25, 91710 Gunzenhausen (also referred to as “web host”).
+Legal basis: legitimate interests (Art.
+6(1)(f) GDPR).

 Use of cookies